latishab/tars/V2_files/readme first!!.txt

 This V2 version of TARS is very different from the first version.

-The 3d printed parts are designed to use heat inserts.
-Another version without heat inserts is in the works.
+There are 2 version, a normal one and one with heat inserts, the heat inserts version takes more time to build.
+Heats inserts are brass fittings that are fused in the plastic.

-You cannot mix and match the parts from the original version as the sizes are different.
+You cannot mix and match the parts from the original version and the V2 as the sizes are different.

 For the main servo (legs and middle) using 3 LDX-227 servo is suggested as they are stronger and more precise but MG996R or LYK62 will work too.
 It is highly recommended that you use the same battery used because of it size and weight.
 It comes with a charger and is safer.